drvinceknight/pfm/book/tools-for-mathematics/02-algebra/introduction/main.md

 ## Introduction

-As of 2020, the British A-level syllabus includes Algebra which is described as:
+A typical secondary school curriculum includes Algebra which is described, in the A-level syllabus as:

-> Algebra: this is an essential tool which supports and expresses mathematical
+> "Algebra: this is an essential tool which supports and expresses
-> reasoning and provides a means to generalise across a number of contexts.
+> mathematical reasoning and provides a means to generalise across a
+> number of contexts."

 In practice this often means: